darrenjhsu/XSNAMD/README.md

 Since the code is intended to be a module of NAMD, **NAMD (CUDA build)** should be installed on your machine.
 This code is tested with NAMD 2.11-13.
+You need to know the path to executable `namd2`.

 ## Installation